 - Parenting arrangements for the children

 A separation agreement need not deal with every issue that a couple faces upon breakdown of their relationship.
 If further negotiation is needed on a certain subject a second separation agreement can be created to complement the first.
 If there is an impasse due to an irreconcilable disagreement, the spouses can turn to the court for a decision on that issue, while the separation agreement outlines the terms for other issues.
-In this way, the separation agreement can be used to limit costs in courts if court action is necessary.
+A separation agreement can limit costs in courts if court action is necessary.

 The Family Law Act (the governing legislation for separation agreements) covers a wide and broad spectrum of issues.
 The legislation allows for parties, through a separation agreement, to negotiate and settle the following issues: